gfx/tiscript/README.md

 ## Features

-This is a list of features in ECMA-262 that are planned or implemented:
+This is a list of features in ECMA-262 that are planned or implemented ("[x]" does not necessarily mean it's 100% compatible with TypeScript and ECMA-262):

 * [x] shebang
 * [x] line and block comments